 4. Once a meeting date has been established with the police officer and the resident hosting the meeting, a flier and brochure are provided to be distributed to all the neighbors.
 This is to inform every one of the meeting; the brochure speaks to the implementation of Neighborhood Watch.

 5. The night of the meeting, the police officer and someone from my office attends.
-The officer provides information regarding crime trends, crime statistics, what his role is as a community officer, what his department is doing to assist the community and discusses alarm issues as well as how and when to call the police.
+The officer provides information regarding crime trends, crime statistics, what their role is as a community officer, what their department is doing to assist the community and discusses alarm issues as well as how and when to call the police.
 That person teaches the residents what is needed when calling the police about a suspicious person or vehicle and answers questions that residents may have.

 6. Our coordinator explains how to set up a phone chain — a collection of phone numbers, addresses and special needs or information pertinent to their homes.
 When the phone chain is completed, it is shared with all the neighbors participating in the crime watch.